CSCfi/csc-user-guide/docs/data/Allas/using_allas/web_client.md

 # Web client - OpenStack Horizon Dashboard

-This chapter includes instructions for using Allas with the user friendly _OpenStack Horizon Dashboard_.
+This chapter includes instructions for using Allas with the user-friendly _OpenStack Horizon Dashboard_.
 The OpenStack documentation on managing buckets over the web interface can be found from: [https://docs.openstack.org/horizon/latest/user/manage-containers.html](https://docs.openstack.org/horizon/latest/user/manage-containers.html){:target="_blank"}

 The OpenStack dashboard has a small subset of the Object Storage functionalities.
 The available operations are: